ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 ## Programming preliminaries

 ::: TODO
-we use indent based blocks, and don't use curly braces to denote blocks
+- we use indent based blocks, and don't use curly braces to denote blocks
+- for x = 1 to 10 -- is 10 included or not?
 :::

 This section explains the pseudocode that we will use throughout the book.